traumverloren/socially-awkward-wearables/socially-awkward-wearables.md

 ![left autoplay loop fill](photos/ml-necklace.mov)

+^ I've kind of misled you though.

-^ rest of the talk I want to talk through how i built this and the different tech challenges i faced
+^ I've shown the projects that I made before this and the progression of my work.

+^ I honestly didn't realize how my work has built upon the topic of attracting human attention and how others and myself deal with that attention until I started writing this talk.

+^ There is a definite moment when I decided to build this project.

 ---